 How are we experientially blind?

 As a business person, perhaps there’s a problem that we need to resolve.
-The situation seems familiar.
 Based on our experience, the correct answer might be XXXX.
 A good leader informs their solution with instinct, experience, advice from a team, data, research, and thoughtful reflection.
 Yet even good leaders make overly confident and bad decisions based on a lack of experience and over-confidence.
 That leader has been “fooled by their own experience”.
 If they’d slowed down to ask a few more questions to gain more experiential insight from more diverse leaders, they would have made a different decision.

-Apply that scenario to a single sentence and the internet’s quick rush to judgment about a single person.
+Apply that scenario to a single video and the internet’s quick rush to judgment about a single person.
 Is it possible that online, our limited perspective plays out at the cost of real reputations?
 How might this storyline have played out differently if the mom was interviewed by major media?

 A similar storyline plays out in social feeds every day.
 One sentence.
 Someone jumps.
 Entertainment is created.
 Everyone shares.
 Questions aren’t asked.
 The entertainment plays out in front of thousands.
 People are labeled.
 The internet gets bored.
 Life moves on… and the “entertainment value” has to figure out how to pick up the pieces.